 Anyone in these risk groups is more likely to develop potentially serious complications of flu, such as pneumonia (a lung infection), so it’s recommended that they have a flu vaccine every year to help protect them.

 In addition, children “at risk” of serious illness if they catch the flu are eligible for a flu vaccine on the NHS.
 The flu vaccine isn’t suitable for babies under the age of six months.

 You should have the vaccine whatever stage of pregnancy you are in.
 If you’re pregnant you could get very ill if you get flu, which could also be bad for your baby.
 Having the injected flu vaccine can also protect your baby against flu after they’re born and during the early months of life.

-Most pharmacies offer a walk-in service and the jab takes a matter of seconds to administer.
+Most pharmacies offer a walk-in service and the jab takes a matter of seconds.